-Built upon the functionality and capability of the Intel E5-2600v3/v4 processors (Socket R3) and the Intel C612 PCH, the X10DDW-i/iN motherboard provides the best balanced solution of performance, power efficiency, and features to address the diverse needs of next-generation data centers.
+Built upon the functionality and capability of the Intel E5-2600v3/v4 Series processors (Socket R3) and the Intel C612 PCH, the X10DRD-L/LT/i/iT/iNT motherboard provides system performance, power efficiency, and feature sets to address the needs of next-generation computer users.
+This motherboard is ideal for general purpose, cloud computing, and datacenter-optimized server platforms.

-With support of new Intel Microarchitecture 22nm (E5-2600v3)/14nm (E5-2600v4) Processing Technology and Intel® Silicon View Technology, the X10DDW-i/iN dramatically increases system performance.
+With support of the new Intel microarchitecture 22nm (E5-2600v3)/14nm (E5-2600v4) process technology, the X10DRD-L/LT/i/iT/iNT drastically increases system performance for a multitude of server applications.

-The PCH C612 chip provides enterprise SMbus and MCTP support, including the following features:
+The PCH C612 chip provides Enterprise SMbus support, including the following features:

-- DDR4 288-pin memory support on Socket R3 - Hybrid clock support capable of extending to most 2S platforms - Support for Management Engine (ME) - Support of SMBus speeds of up to 400KHz for BMC connectivity - Improved I/O capabilities to high-storage-capacity configurations - SPI Enhancements - Intel® Node Manager 3.0 for advanced power monitoring, capping and management for BMC enhancement (See the note below.) - BMC supports remote management, virtualization, and the security package for enterprise platforms
+- DDR4 288-pin memory support on Socket R3 - Support for MCTP Protocol - Support for Management Engine (ME) - Support of SMBus speeds of up to 400KHz for BMC connectivity - Improved I/O capabilities to high-storage-capacity configurations - SPI enhancements - Intel® Node Manager 3.0 for advanced power monitoring, capping, and management for BMC enhancement - The BMC supports remote management, virtualization, and the security package for enterprise platforms